iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 ## DTDL interfaces

-When using a typed interface, there are APIs to create APIs to interact with the broker, based on the DTDL language.
-Enabling  Solutions such as Azure IoT Central, see [MemoryMonitor sample](./samples/memmon/Device.cs)
+When using a typed interface, there are APIs to create the base types defining the device interaction, based on the DTDL language.

-Memory Monitor interface
+A DTDL interface like:

 ```json
 {